liamgoss/moscope/README.md

-# moscope β Mach-O static analysis and inspection toolkit
+# moscope - Mach-O static analysis and inspection toolkit

 `moscope` is a Mach-O static analysis and inspection toolkit written in Rust.
 It focuses on accurate parsing and interpretation of Mach-O binaries, with an emphasis on universal binaries and architecture specific behavior.
 This project is intended for reverse engineering, security research, and low level inspection workflows.